biaslab/biaslab-hugo/content/teaching/bmlip.md

 Scientific programming skills (e.g. in Python, MATLAB or [Julia](https://julialang.org)) are helpful.

 - You're advised to bring the lecture notes (either in soft- or hardcopy) with you to class in order to add your personal comments.

+- [Here](https://github.com/bertdv/BMLIP/blob/master/INSTALL.pdf) you can find a guide to help you install Julia and Jupyter, so that you can open and run the course notebooks on your own machine.